zzjjjiang/python-starter/assignments.md

 08/17/2021 07:59:51 PM: 1.0 div 2.0 = 0.5
 ```

-# Ex: 16 Hash It, Print It
+# Ex.
+16 Hash It, Print It
 Hashing is often applied to passwords.
 Instead of storing raw passwords in backend systems, passwords are hashed (optionally with a salt value) and the hash value is stored.

 Create a program that prompts the user to enter a username and password.
 The program hashes the password